Who’s who in the Daybell case

 Tylee and JJ lived with their mother in a townhome in Rexburg (in Madison County).
 Shane Turman is the police chief there.
 He told EastIdahoNews.com in 2019 — before the bodies were found — that police believed the children were in “pretty serious danger.”

-Lori is being charged in Madison County, and the prosecutor there is Rob Wood.
-After the children’s remains were found on Chad’s property, Wood is the special prosecutor in the case against Chad concerning the children as well.
+The prosecutor in Madison County is Rob Wood.
+After the children’s remains were found on Chad’s property, Wood became the special prosecutor in the case against Chad concerning the children as well.
+Also participating in the prosecution are Fremont County Prosecutor Lindsey Blake and Rachel Smith, a special prosecutor from Missouri experienced in homicide cases.

 Chad and Lori have both been represented by multiple attorneys.
 In December 2019, Sean Bartholick, of Rigby, Andrus & Rigby, represented them and told the public, “Chad Daybell was a loving husband and has the support of his children in this matter.
 Lori Daybell is a devoted mother and resents assertions to the contrary.
 We look forward to addressing the allegations once they have moved beyond speculation and rumor.”